J-81/GeneLab_Data_Processing-1/Bisulfite-sequencing/GL-DPPD-XXXX.md

 * `--bam` - specifies to convert the default output sam format into compressed bam format
 * `-p` - allows us to specify the number of threads to use (will be doubled for operating on both strands simultaneously)
-* `--genome` - specifies the directory holding the reference genome indexes (same we provided to the Generate reference step above)
+* `--genome` - specifies the directory holding the reference genome indexes (the same that was provided to the Generate reference step above)
-* we provide our input trimmed reads as a positional argument if they are single-end data
+* input trimmed-reads are provided as a positional argument if they are single-end data
 * `-1` - where to specify the forward trimmed reads if paired-end data
 * `-2` - where to specify the reverse trimmed reads if paired-end data